 - Ongoing consultation, as needed

 Train-the-Trainer Model.
 Penn has a proven train-the-trainer model, in which we train people how to teach the resilience skills to others.
 We have effectively trained more than 60,000 trainers who have diverse educational and subject matter backgrounds.
-These trainers have gone on to teach the resilience skills to more than a million people, including health care professionals, school students, U.S. Army personnel, U.S. law enforcement personnel, among others.
+These trainers have gone on to teach the resilience skills to more than one million people, including health care professionals, school students, U.S. Army personnel, U.S. law enforcement personnel, among others.
 This train-the-trainer model is scalable and sustainable - each trainer Penn trains can teach the resilience skills to hundreds if not thousands of people over time.